trueos/pcbsd/src-qt5/docs/update.rst

 .. image:: images/remote5.png

-To find an application, enter its name.
+To find an application, enter its name and click the "binoculars" icon.
 Alternately, enter a description.
-For example, a search for "browser" will display all software with "browser" in the name as well as applications which provide browser functionality, such as Firefox.
+For example, a search for "browser" will display software with "browser" in the name as well as applications which provide browser functionality, such as Firefox.

 By default, only PBIs are searched.
-To search for all available software, include packages, click the "Search all available PBI and packages" box.
+To search for all available software, include packages, check the "Search all available PBI and packages" box.

 .. index:: AppCafe®
 .. _Managing Software in Jails: